xpdustry/nohorny/README.md

 - `./gradlew shadowJar` to compile the plugin into a usable jar (will be located at `builds/libs/nohorny.jar`).

-- `./gradlew jar` for a plain jar that contains only the plugin code.

 - `./gradlew runMindustryServer` to run the plugin in a local Mindustry server.

 - `./gradlew runMindustryClient` to start a local Mindustry client that will let you test the plugin.

 - `./gradlew spotlessApply` to apply the code formatting and the licence header.

-- `./gradlew dependencyUpdates` to check for dependency updates.

 ## Support